Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 @section occt_fcug_1 Introduction

-@subsection occt_fcug_1_1 Foundation Classes Overview

 This manual explains how to use Open CASCADE Technology (**OCCT**)  Foundation Classes.
 It provides basic documentation on foundation classes.
-For  advanced information on foundation classes and their applications, see our  offerings on our web site at <a href="http://www.opencascade.org/support/training/">www.opencascade.org/support/training/</a>
+For  advanced information on foundation classes and their applications, see the offerings on our web site at <a href="http://www.opencascade.org/support/training/">www.opencascade.org/support/training/</a>.

-Foundation Classes provide a variety of general-purpose  services such as automated dynamic memory management (manipulation of objects  by handle), collections, exception handling, genericity by downcasting and  plug-in creation.
+Foundation Classes provide a variety of general-purpose  services such as automated dynamic memory management (manipulation of objects  by handle), collections, exception handling, genericity by down-casting and  plug-in creation.

 Foundation Classes include the following:

 ### Root Classes
 Root classes are the basic data types and classes on which all the  other classes are built.
 They provide:
   * fundamental types such as Boolean, Character, Integer or Real,
-  * safe handling of dynamically created objects, ensuring automatic  deletion of unreferenced objects (see the Standard_Transient class),
+  * safe handling of dynamically created objects, ensuring automatic  deletion of unreferenced objects (see  *Standard_Transient* class),
   * configurable optimized memory manager increasing the performance  of applications that intensively use dynamically created objects,
   * extended run-time type information (RTTI) mechanism facilitating  the creation of complex programs,
   * management of exceptions,
   * encapsulation of C++ streams.
-Root classes are mainly implemented in the *Standard* and  *MMgt* packages.
+Root classes are mainly implemented in *Standard* and  *MMgt* packages.

 ### Strings
 Strings are classes that handle dynamically sized sequences  of characters based on both ASCII (normal 8-bit character type) and Unicode  (16-bit character type).